bbzfc/bbzfc/docs/bbzfc_specs/client_authorization.md

 ---

-Inside the system there will exist a system of roles which will allow access to various functionality.
+Inside the system there will exist a hierarchy of roles which will allow access to various functionality.
 For example,

 - general game play
 - user administration